eugene254-ship-it/eugene254-ship-it/README.md

 I hope someone out there believes in you.

-I dabble in high-level software
+sometimes when bored i dabble in high-level software

-I will fix my portfolio soon currently learning Data Engineering
+but I will fix my portfolio soon currently learning Data Engineering